 We are a member of EPC#24584, DMC#08000, WSC#0866 and FH#5156.

-We receive weather data from Meteorological Satellites (Ku Band Rx with a parabolic dish) (project from our member Mark Drapes).
+We receive weather data from geostationary Eumetsat Meteorological Satellites (Ku Band Rx with a parabolic dish) (project from our member Mark Drapes).

 We support the Amateur Radio on ISS (ARISS) Organisation in planning, preparing and executing their activities and hold the license for the German Astronauts on-board ISS DP0ISS.

 In ESOC there is also a GENSO Station for Amateur Satellite tracking.

 - an Opti-Beam 9-5 for 20, 17, 15, 12 and 10m with rotor RC5A-3

-- a double homemade dipole for 80m and 40m
+- a homemade crossed dipoles for 80m and 40m

 These antennas are installed on the top floor of a multi-story metal parking deck as per photo below: